KinNeko-De/poc-mongodb-changestream/README.md

 # MongoDB Change Stream PoC

-This project demonstrates MongoDB change streams using Go applications.
+This project demonstrates MongoDB change streams using Go applications with a focus on resilience and production-readiness.

 ## Overview

 The project consists of two Go applications:

 1. **Inserter** (`inserter/main.go`): Inserts random data into MongoDB using 2 parallel goroutines
-2. **Watcher** (`watcher/main.go`): Watches for changes in the MongoDB collection using change streams
+2. **Watcher** (`watcher/main.go`): Watches for changes in the MongoDB collection using change streams with resilience features

 ## Prerequisites